You are here

 Here are a few possibilities to consider:

-2. Multnomah, Yamhill, Washington, Clackamas & Columbia Counties - If you are low income and live in Multnomah, Yamhill, Washington, Clackamas or Columbia Counties, you can call the legal aid office for your county and, if you meet the income and asset guidelines, they will schedule you for an appointment to meet with a volunteer lawyer immediately after you attend one of the Bankruptcy Clinic classes described below.
+2. If you are low income and live in one of the counties listed below, you can call the legal aid office for your county.
+If you meet the income and asset guidelines, you will receive an appointment to meet with a volunteer lawyer.

-3. The Debtor-Creditor Section of the Oregon State Bar in cooperation with Legal Aid has a Bankruptcy Clinic.
-Anyone who is thinking about filing a consumer chapter 7 can come to the class but only those low income people who have separately made an appointment through the Legal aid office will receive individual help from their volunteer attorney after the class.
+3. The Debtor-Creditor Section of the Oregon State Bar, in cooperation with Legal Aid Services of Oregon, has a Bankruptcy Clinic.
+Anyone who is thinking about filing a consumer chapter 7 case can come to the class, but only those low income people who have separately made an appointment through the legal aid office will receive individual help from their volunteer attorney after the class.
 For further information on the Bankruptcy Clinic, click here.View Details»

 5. When may I file bankruptcy again?

 As a general rule, there is no statutory prohibition against an individual filing another bankruptcy at any time.
 However, the court could enter such an order (for example if you are found to be abusing the system by repeatedly filing cases solely for purposes of delay).
-Additionally, the Bankruptcy Code [11 USC §109(g)] does provide that you may have to wait 180 days (6 months) to refile if either: (a) your previous case was dismissed for willful failure to abide by orders of the court (possible examples could include the failure to pay filing fees, to file required documents, or to complete the first meeting of creditors), or (b) if your case was dismissed on your request after a creditor filed a motion for relief from the automatic stay.
+Additionally, 11 U.S.C. §109(g) provides that you may have to wait 180 days (6 months) to refile if either: (a) your previous case was dismissed for willful failure to abide by orders of the court (possible examples could include the failure to pay filing fees, to file required documents, or to complete the first meeting of creditors), or (b) if your case was dismissed on your request after a creditor filed a motion for relief from the automatic stay.
 In addition, there are certain prohibitions against receiving another chapter 7 discharge in specific circumstances.
-See 11 USC §727(8) and (9).
+See 11 U.S.C. § 727(8) and (9).

-Subsection (8) prohibits entry of a chapter 7 discharge if you received a discharge in a chapter 7 or 11 case filed within eight (8) years of the filing of the new case.
+Subsection (8) prohibits entry of a chapter 7 discharge if you received a discharge in a chapter 7 or 11 case filed within 8 years of the filing of the new case.

 For other things that should be considered before actually filing another bankruptcy petition, see Who Can Start a Bankruptcy? and What are the Consequences of Filing for Bankruptcy?

-6. How much are the court fees to file a bankruptcy?
+6. How much are the court fees to file a bankruptcy case?

-Click here for the current list of Bankruptcy Court filing fees.
+Click here for the current list of bankruptcy filing fees.

-If an application for payment of fees in installments is approved, you may not pay an attorney or petition preparer any further amounts of money for services rendered until all of the filing fees are paid.
+- If an application for payment of fees in installments is approved, the debtor may not pay an attorney or petition preparer any further money for services rendered until all fees are paid.

 7. Where can I obtain forms, and which ones do I need for filing?

-The rest are LBFs (e.g., Individual Debtor’s Application to Pay Fees in Installments, Chapter 12 and 13 Plans, etc.).
-Click here to access these and other LBFs.View Details»
+- Local Bankruptcy Forms (Individual Debtor’s Application to Pay Fees in Installments, Chapter 12 and 13 Plans, etc.).
+Click here to access Local Bankruptcy Forms.

 8. Where do I file?